FleetOpsClub logo

 Not ideal for

-Cameras, compliance, and deeper analytics are outside its best lane.
+No cameras, no ELD, no deep analytics — fleets needing those capabilities should evaluate a different class of product.
 Fleets that need those capabilities should not assume Rhino will stretch far enough.

 A good Rhino evaluation should confirm that the fleet wants simple GPS tracking, contract flexibility, and dependable support more than it wants platform depth.